-The Environmental Protection Agency's (EPA) CSO control policy is a national framework for controlling Combined Sewer Overflows through the NPDES permitting program.
-The policy provides guidance on how communities such as the Authority and its 83 customers with Combined Sewer Overflows can achieve Clean Water Act (CWA) goals in a flexible, cost-effective manner.
-The CSO Policy identifies the plan as a Long Term Wet Weather Control

-Plan, the name is shortened as Wet Weather Plan (WWP) to include both Combined Sewer Overflows and Sanitary Sewer Overflows.
+The Environmental Protection Agency's (EPA) Combined Sewer Overflow control policy is a national framework for controlling combined sewer overflows through the NPDES permitting program.
+The policy provides guidance on how communities and wastewater treatment plants such as the Authority and its customers with Combined Sewer Overflows can achieve Clean Water Act (CWA) goals in a flexible, cost-effective manner.
+The CSO Policy identifies the plan as a Long Term Wet Weather Control Plan, the name is adopted as Wet Weather Plan (WWP) to include both Combined Sewer Overflows and Sanitary Sewer Overflows.

-The Authority initially submitted a WWP to the US EPA, PA DEP, and ACHD (Agencies) on January 29, 2013 pursuant to the terms of a Consent Decree that was entered by the Court in January 2008.
-The WWP contained a Selected Plan that the Authority identified as capable of achieving compliance with the Clean Water Act, but costs prohibitive for its rate payers.
-The WWP also contained three alternatives, each with costs exceeding \$2 billion.
-Following the January 2013 WWP submission, the Agencies worked cooperatively with the Authority in modifying the Consent Decree to allow the Authority to develop a revised WWP that would establish a path forward designed to reduce Combined Sewer Overflows discharges and eliminate Sanitary Sewer Overflows, in accordance with the requirements of the Clean Water Act, while keeping the cost of controls affordable for the Authority's rate payers.
-As a result of these discussions, the Authority submitted a revised WWP to the Agencies on January 9, 2019, portions of which were modified and resubmitted with the title "Clean Water Plan" (CWP).
-The Agencies conditionally approved portions of the CWP on September 26, 2019, which only become effective upon entry by the Court of a Modified Consent Decree.
+The Authority has been implementing the requirements in their Consent Decree since it's entry in 2008.
+On January 29, 2013, the Authority submitted a Wet Weather Plan to the US EPA, PA DEP, and ACHD (Agencies) pursuant to the terms of the Consent Decree.
+The Wet Weather Plan contained a "Selected Plan" that the Authority identified as capable of achieving compliance with the requirements of the Consent Decree and the goals of the Clean Water Act, but costs prohibitive for its rate payers.
+The Wet Weather Plan also contained three alternatives, each with costs exceeding \$2 billion.
+Following the January 2013 Wet Weather Plan submission, the Agencies worked cooperatively with the Authority in modifying the Consent Decree to allow the Authority to develop an adaptative schedule that would establish interim measures and final measures designed to reduce Combined Sewer Overflows discharges and eliminate Sanitary Sewer Overflows, in accordance with the requirements of the Consent Decree and the goals of the Clean Water Act, while keeping the cost of controls affordable for the Authority's rate payers.
+As a result of these discussions, the Authority submitted revised portions of the Wet Weather Plan to the Agencies on January 9, 2019, with the title "Clean Water Plan" (CWP).
+The Agencies conditionally approved portions of the Clean Water Plan on September 26, 2019, which only become effective upon entry by the Court of a Modified Consent Decree.